hauke96/simple-task-manager/server/README.md

 ## Setup the Login

+There are two approaches:

+1. OSM dev-API with a real account
+2. Local fake-Server emulating the OSM API

+### With OSM dev-API

-The local config of the server uses the [development API of OSM](https://master.apis.dev.openstreetmap.org).
+The default config of the server uses the [development API of OSM](https://master.apis.dev.openstreetmap.org).
 So you need to have an account there and also need to register your local application the to get the OAuth credentials.

-### OSM OAuth credentials
+#### OSM OAuth credentials

 To perform a login (even a login of your locally running application), you'll need OAuth credentials (so the OAuth consumer-key and -secret) within environment variables: